Mehdi-Boumiza/classification/README.md

 # classification
-image classification with 10 different classes
+# image classification with 10 different classes
+# simple ai model using Functional API for image classification